vexip-ui/vexip-ui/docs/en-US/component/select.md

 ### Custom Option

-In some cases, the display of options, the display of the selector label, and the value of options need to be different, which can be implemented by combining the `label` prop and default slot.
+In some cases, the display of options, the display of the selected label, and the value of options need to be different, which can be implemented by combining the `label` prop and default slot.

+You can also customize the display of selected label via the `selected` slot.

 :::